mongodb/docs/source/includes/api/list-tables/database-users-get-response.rst

      - Unique identifier of the |service| project to which the user belongs.

+   * - ``labels``
+     - array of documents
+     - Array containing key-value pairs that tag and categorize the database user.

    * - ``ldapAuthType``
      - string
      - Method by which the specified ``username`` is authenticated.
 If